 Simulating a firearm or weapon while playing or wearing clothing or accessories that depict a firearm or weapon or express an opinion regarding a right guaranteed by the Second Amendment to the United States Constitution is not grounds for disciplinary action or referral to the criminal justice or juvenile justice system under this section or s.
 1006.13.
-Simulating a firearm or weapon while playing includes, but is not limited to: brandishing a partially consumed pastry or other food; item to simulate a firearm or weapon; possessing a toy firearm or weapon that is 2 inches or less in overall length; possessing a toy firearm or weapon; vocalizing an imaginary firearm or weapon; drawing a picture, or possessing an image, of a firearm or weapon; using a pencil, pen, or other writing or drawing utensil to simulate a firearm or weapon.
+Simulating a firearm or weapon while playing includes, but is not limited to: brandishing a partially consumed pastry or other food; item to simulate a firearm or weapon; possessing a toy firearm or weapon that is 2 inches or less in overall length; possessing a toy firearm or weapon made of plastic snap-together building blocks; using a finger or hand to simulate a firearm or weapon; vocalizing an imaginary firearm or weapon; drawing a picture, or possessing an image, of a firearm or weapon; using a pencil, pen, or other writing or drawing utensil to simulate a firearm or weapon.